 18. Two Colored Dreads

 If you fear that your hair is not voluminous enough to make many dreadlocks out of, I’ve got some great news for you!
 You could always go in for dreadlock extensions.
-This also gives you the freedom to experiment with a ton of colors!
-For instance, you could go for some gray dread extensions under your natural hair dreads to create a beautiful contrasting style.
-Part your dreads down the middle and pin half of them back to add a cute flair to this look.
+For instance, you could go for blonde dread extensions under your natural hair dreads to create a beautiful contrasting style.

 19. Wavy Dreadlocks